 Under university standards, for the award of tenure and/or promotion to associate professor the record must demonstrate a pattern of service to the university at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.
 For promotion to associate professor in the Department of Theatre, the majority of a candidate's service contributions may be in the department, the college, and the university.
-Greater amounts of service to national or international professional organizations, and to the larger community, will be expected later in one's career.

 Weight is placed on long-term, regular and recent effective participation in, peer election to, and leadership of, important service activists.
-These may include student advisement, active in often in university, college an departmental committee work, professional work within the professoriate, discipline and community, and other activists that enhance the image of the department, the college and the university.
+These may include student advisement, active involvement in university, college and departmental committee work, professional work within the professoriate, discipline and community, and other activities that enhance the image of the department, the college, and the university.